hackclub/jams/jams/batches/sparkletilt-pcb/part-1/en-US.md

 batch: sparkletilt-pcb
 ---

-In this workshop, we will design an Arduino Nano-compatible microcontroller board using KiCAD.
+Let's design an Arduino Nano-compatible microcontroller board using KiCAD!

-A finished SparkleTilt looks something like this (with your very own design customizations!):
+If you follow through these 4 jams, your finished SparkleTilt will look something like this - but with your very own design customizations!

 ![](https://cloud-izep2lpej-hack-club-bot.vercel.app/031picture.jpg)